 About Music Hall

-Wilks Studio: The new Wilks Studio is one of the most significant additions to Music Hall.
+Wilks Studio: The new Wilks Studio, where our chamber opera As One will be performed, is one of the most significant additions to Music Hall.
 Named after longtime opera patron Harry T. Wilks, the Wilks Studio on the north end of the building will double as a rehearsal space and a multi-purpose venue for public performances.
-Our 2018 production of As One will take place there.